theNewFlesh/aspect-js/framework.md

 | and & for chaining queries

 ---PLUGIN-----------------------------------------------------------------------
-    Same as appp but with the SceneViewer replaced Viewer3D (subclass of SceneViewer)
+    Same as app but with the SceneViewer replaced Viewer3D (subclass of SceneViewer)
     Viewer2D (like Nuke's viewer)
     ViewerTable (DataTable editor)